Stardust-Staking/sui-tools/scripts/rewards/README.md

 First, you need to set your parameters in .env.
 - copy `.env-example` into `.env`
-- .env in text editor and change
+- open `.env` in the text editor and change

 ```
 RPC="https://sui-rpc-mainnet.testnet-pride.com:443"